turicas/rows/docs/plugins.md

 - `'pdfminer'`: 100% Python implementation, very slow.

 Get this list programatically with `rows.plugins.pdf.backends()`.
-You can also subclass `rows.plugins.pdf.PDFBackend` and implement your own PDF parser (not recommended).
+You can also subclass `rows.plugins.pdf.PDFBackend` and implement your own PDF parser, if needed.

 ### Specify Table Boundaries